alpharsh/projects/currencyconverter/README.md

 # Currency Converter

 This is a simple currency converter built using React.

+## Live Link
+You can try out the currency converter [here](https://currconverter.vercel.app/).

 ## Features

 - Convert between different currencies
 - Fetches real-time exchange rates from an API
 - Supports multiple currencies

 ## Usage